kanthaus/kanthaus.online/user/pages/40.governance/20.collectiveagreements/default.en.md

 Visitors are strongly recommended to ask for a check-in round after spending around ~7 days in the space, otherwise the host will arrange one.
 The check-in round is an informal chat about the relationship between Kanthaus, its residents and the Visitor.
 It is optional for Volunteers/Members, but the Visitor needs to attend.

 ### Quiet Hours
-Between 00:00 and 7:00 people are expected to be silent.
+Between 00:00 and 7:00 people are expected to be quiet.
 This is especially relevant for spaces (near to) where people sleep: K20-2, K22-1 and K22-2.
 There may be exceptions to this general rule, but they need to be explicitly announced and agreed upon at least a day (24 hours) in advance.

 ### Clear Table Policy
 Please help us keep commonly used tables as clear as possible.
 If you are done using a surface, please remove the things you were working with, so that the table can directly be used by the next person.
 This is especially relevant for the tables in K20-1 (Office, Kitchen, Snack Kitchen and Living Room).

+### Clear Windowsill Policy
+Every room needs at least one window that can be opened with no to minimal effort.
+That means that the windowsill needs to be clear by default.

 ### Smoking
 Please do not smoke at all within the buildings.
 If you smoke outside, please ensure that smoke does not come in through open doors or windows.
 Do not throw cigarette butts on the ground!
 They can be disposed of in the black bin in the garden.